denten-books/plain-text/1-metaphor.md

 intolerant dialogue partner [@walther_-line_1974, 379;
 @gaines_timesharing_1986, 15].

-Faced with an unfamiliar word, the conversational intermediary of the Colossal Cave Adventure could only repeat "That's not a verb I recognise."
-And it understood roughly 295 commands, and knew about 1,600 words in response arranged into a several hundred canned phrases.[^ln1-count]
+The conversational intermediary of the Colossal Cave Adventure understood roughly 295 commands, and knew about 1,600 words in response arranged into a several hundred canned phrases.[^ln1-count] Faced with an unfamiliar word, it could only repeat "That's not a verb I recognise."

 [^ln1-count]: Rick Adams maintains the source code for a number of early versions of the game at http://rickadams.org/adventure/e_downloads.html.
 I used PDP-10 Fortran version and ran `tr`, `uniq`, and the `wc` Unix utilities to isolate and count the unique words from the data file.